-This sense of ‘I belong here’ has historical echoes through the ages in the friction between the landed gentry, who own the land and use it, and the masses who want access to it, be it, John Clare, in the eighteenth century or the ramblers’ Movement of the twentieth century.
+This sense of ‘I belong here’ has historical echoes through the ages in the friction between the landed gentry, who own the land and use it, and the masses who want access to it, be it, John Clare, in the eighteenth century or the Ramblers’ movement of the twentieth century.
 Early in the novel, Sethi references the famous Kinder Scout Trespass of 1932, which helped to open up access to the countryside; ‘a way of saying: I belong here.’
 And she draws a comparison between her experience and theirs.
-Nature never judges our humanity, where we come from or where we are going to, and in this sense, it is a very benign force.
+Nature never judges our humanity, where we come from or where we are going, and in this sense, it is a very benign force.

-We start our centre of the tiny village of Malham, at the village shop, where we buy chocolate supplies.
+We start our walk from the centre of the tiny village of Malham, at the village shop, where we buy chocolate supplies.

 The path runs alongside Malham Beck, about which Sethi writes: